Essay Question

 In conclusion, while the viewpoint that solutions of deforestation demand collective action presents a complex array of advantages and disadvantages, my analysis leads me to firmly support the notion that its benefits substantially outweigh the drawbacks.

-2SAN *This model answer uses the AGBS template for scoring full marks in the PTE Academic exam.
-For the Essay Question-type, your score depends on factors like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure and Coherence.
-In the following picture, you can see how this answer is getting full score in all these aspects!
+*By utilizing the AGBS template, this model answer secures full marks in the PTE Academic exam.
+Scoring for the Essay Question-type depends on various factors including Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure, and Coherence.
+The picture below illustrates how this answer achieves full scores as per these criteria!

 Agree Disagree / Both Sides Template